 In the last few weeks, the average 30-year fixed mortgage rate from Freddie Mac inched up to 5%.
 While that news may have you questioning the timing of your home search, the truth is, timing has never been more important.
 Even though you may be tempted to put your plans on hold in hopes that rates will fall, waiting will only cost you more.
 Mortgage rates are forecast to continue rising in the year ahead.

 If you’re thinking of buying a home, here are a few things to keep in mind so you can succeed even as mortgage rates rise.

 The best way to prepare is to work with a trusted real estate advisor now.
-An agent can connect you with a lender, help you adjust your search based on your budget, and be ready to act quickly when it’s time to make an offer.
+An agent can connect you with a trusted lender, help you adjust your search based on your budget, and make sure you’re ready to act quickly when it’s time to make an offer.

 Serious buyers should approach rising rates as a motivating factor to buy sooner, not a reason to wait.
 Waiting will cost you more in the long run.
-Let’s connect today so you can better understand your budget and be prepared to buy your home even before rates climb higher.
+Work with a real estate professional to understand your budget and how you can be prepared to buy your home before rates climb higher.

 Being intentional and competitive are musts when buying a home this season.
 That’s why pre-approval is so important today.
 Pre-approval from a lender is the only way to know your true price range and how much money you can borrow for your loan.
 Peter Warden, Editor of The Mortgage Reports, explains:

 “The lender will check out your personal finances and issue you a letter confirming the amount you’re eligible to borrow.
 This not only gives you a firm budget for house hunting, but also lets sellers know you’re qualified to make an offer.”

 Why does that matter so much today?
 There are many more buyers looking for homes today than there are homes available for sale, and that’s creating some serious competition.
 According to the National Association of Realtors (NAR), the average home is getting 4.8 offers per sale.
 As a result, bidding wars are still common.